inside

 • The air/water heat pump does not require a permit.

-• The heat pump can be integrated immediately or later into a solar panel system including battery storage and/or into the Kermi Smart Home system and is therefore open to the future.
+• The heat pump can be integrated immediately or later into a solar panel system including battery storage and/or into the Kermi Smart Home system, and is therefore open to the future.

-I am planning a new-build: on a larger plot of land
+On a larger plot of land

-• Brine/water heat pumps are particularly efficient.
+• Brine/water heat pumps are highly efficient.

 • They ensure higher performance at lower operating costs than air/water heat pumps.